Change Log

 Customers

 Previously, if your team had USD corridors enabled, all onboarded customers would require passing through compliance checks mandated by US banks (which tend to be slower).
-Since it's possible not all your customers need access to USD corridors, you can now specify which capabilities you would like to enable for the onboarded customer: USD and OTHER (putting both or not including the capabilities parameter in the request will give the customer access to all corridors).
+Since it's possible not all your customers need access to USD corridors, you can now specify which capabilities you would like to enable for the onboarded customer: USD and NON_USD (putting both or not including the capabilities parameter in the request will give the customer access to all corridors).

 Important note: USD capability also covers EUR onramps.